pharo-open-documentation/pharo-wiki/General/Baselines.md

 The first step is to add your git project to Iceberg.
 Then with a right click on the project name you can access a `Metacello` submenu to load the project.

 ![Interface of Iceberg to load a project](loadBaselineViaIceberg.png?raw=true "Interface of Iceberg to load a project")

+## Other features

+This section will cover other features of the baselines and Metacello.

 ### Metacello lock feature
 **TODO**